radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 i = input on, o = output on
 ```
+The power 'ON' indicator of the GrandOrgue 'Master Controls' panel may be configured with a mouse right click to send the power on status the the shift button (Midi-note 0) LED.
+In this way it can be seen at a glance when the organ is ready to play.

 ###Keyboard and Pedalboards

 The MAudio Keystation 61 note keyboard connectors are accomodated directly on the PCBs.